bmermet/Dotfiles/README.md

 Execute :BundleInstall to install all plugins

-Then to be able to use C-type autocompletion with YCM you nee to do :
+Then to be able to use C-type autocompletion with YCM you need to do :

     cd ~/.vim/bundle/YouCompleteMe
     ./install.sh --clang-completer